-A Guide to Buying Property in Saba for Foreign Buyers
+The Insider's Guide to Buying Property in Saba

 Overview - The Saba Real Estate Market

-Besides its fascinating history and colourful landscape, Saba offers much more to those considering investing in real estate.
-Saba benefits from the stabilty that comes with being a special municipality of the Netherlands.
-Like fellow Dutch Caribbean islands Aruba, Bonaire and Curacao and St Maarten Dutch is the official language, but English is the main language.
+Besides its fascinating history and colorful landscape, Saba offers much more to those considering investing in real estate.
+With a population of under 2,000, Saba is safe and friendly with no crime.
+The island benefits from the stabilty that comes with being a special municipality of the Netherlands.
+Like fellow Dutch Caribbean islands Aruba, Bonaire, Curacao and St Maarten, Dutch is the official language, but English is the main lingua franca.
 A bonus for North American buyers, the US Dollar is the official currency.
-With a population of under 2,000, Saba is also safe and friendly with no crime.

-Property for sale in Saba ranges from a parcel of land for sale with stunning sea views to cottages with private pools tucked away in the hills in areas such as Windwardside, Zion’s Hill and Hell’s Gate.
+Property for sale in Saba ranges from parcels of hillside land with stunning sea views to charming cottages with private pools tucked away in areas such as Windwardside, Zion’s Hill and Hell’s Gate.

 Yes, foreigners can buy property in Saba and the island welcomes investment from overseas buyers.
 There are no restrictions on foreign buyers acquiring real estate in Saba.
 Unlike in other destinations in the Caribbean, non-citizens purchasing real estate in Saba do not require a license or permit of any kind.

 - Buying process

 Buying property in Saba is a relatively simple process, which typically involves the following steps:

 - Find your perfect property and make an offer.

 - A notary will oversee the legal transfer process from seller to buyer and ensures free and clear title.
 The closing process can take up to 8 weeks.